Easy Grilled Tuna Recipe with Tomatoes & Capers

 olive oil being put on tuna steak

-• Season the steaks with ground pepper
+• Season the steaks with salt & fresh ground pepper

 raw tuna steak with salt and pepper